gre/gl-react/README.md

 ## Features

 - **React, VDOM and immutable paradigm**: OpenGL is a low level imperative and mutable API.
 This library takes the best of it and exposes it in an immutable, descriptive way with React.
 - **React lifecycle** allows partial GL re-rendering.
 Only a React Component update will trigger a redraw.
-Each Node holds a framebuffer state that get redrawn when component updates, then scheduling a Surface reflow.
+Each Node holds a framebuffer state that get redrawn when component updates and schedule a Surface reflow.
 - **Developer experience**
   - React DevTools works like on DOM and allows you to inspect and debug your stack of effects.
 - **Uniform bindings**: bindings from JavaScript objects to OpenGL GLSL language types (bool, int, float, vec2, vec3, vec4, mat2, mat3, mat4, sampler2D...)